EimenOueslati/terraform-VM-example/README.md

 In order to use the configuration files in the folder some software installations are recommended and/or necessary:

 - **Visual Studio Code** (optional but very helpful): VScode is an integrated development environment that is very useful for editing configuration files.
-Some of its most helpful features are code completion, syntax highlight, large selection of useful extensions.
+Some of its most helpful features are code completion, syntax highlighting, large selection of useful extensions.

 - **Chocolatey** (optional): Chocolatey is a package manager and installer for Windows.
 It makes the process of downloading and installing software very simple and will be useful in the next steps.

-- **Terraform** (mandatory): Terraform is a IaC tool that uses a declarative langue which makes creating, managing, and destroying resources on cloud platforms simple and intuitive.
+- **Terraform** (mandatory): Terraform is an IaC tool that uses a declarative langue which makes creating, managing, and destroying resources on cloud platforms simple and intuitive.

 - **Azure CLI** (mandatory): "The Azure Command-Line interface (CLI) is a cross-platform command-line tool to connect to Azure and execute administrative commands on Azure resources."
 (Microsoft, 2023)